Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Preliminaries

 \begin{theorem} Let $G$ be a critical multigraph $G$ with $\chi'(G) \ge \Delta(G)+2$.
 If $t(G)<11$, then $G$ is an elementary multigraph. \end{theorem}

-The method of Tashkinov trees consists of modifying a given partial edge-coloring with sequences of Kempe changes and resulting extensions (that is, coloring an edge $e$ with a color $\alpha$, which is missing at both ends of $e$).
-When applied to prove Conjecture \ref{GS}, the crux of this method is to capture the density $\Gamma(G)$ by exploring a sufficiently large Tashkinov tree (see Theorem \ref{TashTree}).
-However, this target may become unreachable when $\chi'(G)$ gets close to $\Delta(G)$, even if we allow for an unlimited number of Kempe changes; such an example has been found by Asplund and McDonald \cite{AM}.
-To circumvent this difficulty and to make this method work, we shall introduce a new type of extended Tashkinov trees in this paper by using the procedure described below.
+Tashkinov trees have been used successfully to establish various approximate results on Conjecture \ref{GS}.
+The crux of this approach is to capture the density $\Gamma(G)$ by exploring a sufficiently large Tashkinov tree (see Theorem \ref{TashTree}).
+However, this target may become unreachable when the upper bound on $\chi'(G)$ (one wishes to derive) gets close to $\chi'(G)$, even if we allow for an unlimited number of Kempe changes; such an example has been found by Asplund and McDonald \cite{AM}.
+To carry out a proof of Conjecture \ref{GS}, we introduce a type of extended Tashkinov trees in this paper by the procedure described below.